 <ESMA_QUESTION_LATA_9>

-TYPE YOUR TEXT HERE
+Yes, we agree with financial reports, profit warnings, earning surprises and forecasts being considered as one-off events and refer to the current German market practice as reflected in the issuers’ guidelines of the German Federal Financial Supervisory Authority.

 <ESMA_QUESTION_LATA_9>

 Do you agree with the proposed approach in relation to recovery and resolution protracted process?